 For a much better example, look at this self-portrait of Rembrandt.
 Zoom in and you can see thick textured strokes in the light areas of the skin.
 Texture also helps describe the hair and moustache.
 Areas of the shadow in the skin are painted with thinner, less textured paint, which is also true of the large dark areas in the rest of the painting.
 As a result, the face jumps out at the viewer.
 I imagine the effect is even more pronounced when it is viewed in person.
 You can see some video footage and compare the effect against other painting styles in this short video.

 Use of these types of contrast is uncommon among miniature painters.
 Miniature paints are formulated to be fluid and self-levelling specifically to minimize the appearance of brush strokes, and painters are often admonished to thin their paints.
-However, there are miniature painters who use heavy body tube acrylic paint to add some dimension and texture to highlights.
+However, there are miniature painters who use heavy body tube acrylic paint to add physical dimension and texture to highlight paint mixes.
 There are also painters like Alfonso “Banshee” Giraldes who are exploring use of more visible brush strokes in miniature painting.
 This is most commonly done on larger scale figures and busts, like this Van Gogh inspired bust by Anthony Rodriguez.

 *The metallic paint is the second from the right.